 Here I am in 2011 with the group I learned with to teach lap dance and exotic movement!
 What a blast and great group of gals!

 And in December 2011, the previous year of seeking out places to lease came to a close.
 I signed my very first lease to my own studio space in the East Austin neighborhood, which at that time was an up and coming area, and the most affordable place I could find.
 The space inside is under 700 square feet, but that is all I ever needed.
 I took the space challenge and figured out how to make it work.
 Look at the pretty red lights and disco ball effect inside the studio! =)

 It's now 2018......and A LOT has happened since we moved into our space.
 We are still there going strong, and after having more individuals hire me to help them open their own studios, or train them in curriculum, I have decided to start focusing my time on helping others do what I did!
 I have been able to go from working non-stop, to having my business work for me with.
 I am no longer teaching classes (unless I want to or in the rare case we can't get classes subbed) and only help handle some of the administrative tasks.
 With all the extra time, I was able to take time off for myself to do some deep healing work as well as soul searching.

 Do you need help opening up your own small studio and need a step-by-step guide to show you where to start, what to focus on, and what brings in the money?
 Would tips on the do’s and don’ts that I learned along the way help?
 Need to know the real numbers and money breakdowns and budgets for the first year and beyond to expect?
 Have concerns about liability and insurance issues in addition to how to streamline all your administrative and customer service protocols and what softwares to use?
-Get on the Smart Start Studio Owner email list here for more information and news!
+Join our next 60 day Smart Start Studio Owner 60 Day Intensive Course!